Cat's eye (road): Continental Europe

-In almost all European countries cat's eye road studs include reflective lenses of some kind.
 By contrast to the UK where use of cat's eyes is widespread, in Continental Europe cat's eyes are rarely used as a permanent fixture.
 Most appear white or gray during daylight; the colors discussed here are the color of light they reflect.
 Because of their inconspicuousness during the day, they are always used in conjunction with painted retro-reflective lines.

 White markers for lane markings.
 When used on dual carriageways, motorways, or one-way roads, they may illuminate red on the reverse, to indicate drivers are traveling the wrong way.

 Yellow or amber markers are used next to the central reservation (US: median) on motorways and dual carriageways and, in the Republic of Ireland, also on hard shoulders.